michaeldsim/Gamba/README.md

 # Gamba

 Gamba is a cutting-edge, real-time gambling website that offers a thrilling gaming experience through its initial game, High Low.
-Developed with the MERN stack (MongoDB, Express, Svelte, Node.js), Gamba is designed to deliver a seamless and intuitive gambling experience, complete with user profiles, game history with pagination, and secure authentication.
+Developed with the MESN stack (MongoDB, Express, Svelte, Node.js), Gamba is designed to deliver a seamless and intuitive gambling experience, complete with user profiles, game history with pagination, and secure authentication.